 Optional seasonings.
 Some folks like to add cumin an/or chile powder, parsley is common, and cilantro is often used.
 Worcestershire is occasionally added too.

 1) In a 4 quart pot, cook the bacon over medium high heat.
 When some fat renders, add the sausage and ham, and brown them.
 If the bottom looks like it might burn, add an ounce or two of water to loosen the meat bits and scrub them off with a wooden spoon.
 When the water is gone, add the onions, bell pepper, celery, garlic, bay leaf, thyme, salt, and black pepper and stir occasionally until the vegetables are limp, scraping all the brown bits off the bottom of the pan.
-Add 2 cups of water, the tomatoes, chicken broth, vinegar, hot sauce, bacon, beans, and the ham bone or ham hock.
+Add 2 cups of water, the tomatoes, chicken broth, vinegar, hot sauce, bacon, beans, and the smoked ham hock.
 Crank up the heat, bring everything to a boil and back it down to a simmer.
 Let it simmer, uncovered, about 1 to 2 hours.
 If it gets too thick, add some water or broth.
 If it is too runny, continue simmering to thicken it or add more beans.

 3) Prepare the rice as described in my article The Zen of Rice.

 4) Spoon the rice in the center of a plate, top with the stew, and garnish.